 - Herbal Tea: If you want a decaffeinated beverage to warm you up, try an unsweetened hot herbal tea.
 The selection often changes so you'll be able to try new flavors depending on what's on the menu.

 - Iced Black Tea: For a simple cold drink, go with an unsweetened black tea iced.
 If you like your iced tea sweet, you can add in a sugar-free syrup or a sweetener of your own.
 A splash of heavy cream is also a nice option.

-- White Tea: Unfortunately, the white tea was discontinued in 2020 but maybe they will bring it back.
+- The Keto White Drink: Unfortunately, the fan-favorite white tea was discontinued in 2020... but maybe they will bring it back.
 It used to be a great choice if you don't care for green tea.

 Starbucks isn’t the easiest place to eat for keto dieters, but there are a few options that you might find if you are in a pinch.

 - Eggs and Cheese Protein Box: You can order an egg and cheese box, but just make sure only to eat those two items.

 - Moon Cheese: These little crispy pieces of cheese are one of the best keto Starbucks options.

 - Charcuterie Tray: This expensive little tray is a good option if you really need something to eat.
 There is a mix of meats and cheeses to choose from.

 - Egg Bites: Starbucks egg bites are not ideal for those on a keto diet because they add starch.
 However, they are still an acceptable option as net carbs are 11g or less.
 You may just need to watch your carbs for the rest of the day.